The religious vows: poverty, chastity, and obedience, a path of total love

 The canon 601 says:

 Jesus himself was “obedient unto death, even death on a cross” (Phil 2:8).
-The consecrated learns from Him to trust, to listen, to renounce himself out of love.
+The consecrated person learns from Him to trust, to listen, to renounce himself out of love.
 To obey is not to submit blindly, but to recognize the voice of God in the mediation of the Church and of superiors.

 — Pope Francis